-Cash or other rewards companies gift to their shareholders.
+Cash or other rewards that companies gift to their shareholders.

 An action that lets a company keep surviving.
-For example, Credit Suisse just got a $54 billion lifeline from the Swiss central bank, though that hasn’t entirely quelled investor fears yet.
+For example, Credit Suisse got a $54 billion lifeline from the Swiss central bank before being taken over by UBS.
 Another bank that benefited from a lifeline is First Republic, when 11 banks deposited $30 billion.

 This term is used widely in the financial sector to describe a last-resort financial protection, almost like an insurance policy.
 It’s a secondary source of funds through either credit support or guaranteed payment for unsubscribed shares.

 A system used by the FDIC that lets it take action on a bank crisis that could drag down the entire sector with it.
 Though it’s pretty rare to enact it, the FDIC used this exception to take over SVB and Signature Bank.